 From their website:

-It was 1971: a year when the world was beginning to change rapidly with an exciting new spirit of the digital invention, creativity, and imagination along with a worldwide drive for a new purpose.
+It was 1971: a year when the world was beginning to change rapidly with an exciting new spirit of digital invention, creativity, and imagination along with a worldwide drive for a new purpose.
 New dawn.
 And yet, cycling was still very traditional, very conventional, conforming to some sort of rulebook: our founders believed that there had to be a better way.

 We heralded aluminum and carbon-fiber manufacturing while everybody else out there stuck with steel, we shook up the suspension establishment with single-sided forks, designing incredible frames and products that reinvented racing, creating award-winning bicycles that helped push people further.

 People have called us crazy, ridiculous, and worse.
 And yet, right from the outset we knew what we were doing felt right and was a damn sight more exciting – this unique passion fuels our never-ending drive to make iconic bicycles that just work better.
 Bicycles that make your ride better.
-Wherever you ride, whatever you ride, ditch the rulebook and let’s ride together.
+Wherever you ride, whatever you ride, ditch the rulebook, and let’s ride together.

 Sources